 During the nine months ended September 30, 2022, the Group granted equity settled share-based payments to employees in the form of free shares, restricted stock units ("RSU"), and performance stock units ("PSU") through the 2022 Omnibus Incentive Plan.
 The Group also granted equity settled share-based payments in exchange for certain marketing services through November 1, 2023 and the service of a public listing of the Group on the Nasdaq through the merger with GGI.
 Refer to Note 9 - Reverse recapitalization for detail on the merger with GGI.
-Refer to Note 11 - Share-based payments for more detail on the 2022 Omnibus Incentive Plan and marketing service agreement.
+Refer to Note 9 - Reverse recapitalization for detail on the Merger with GGI.
+Refer to Note 9 - Reverse recapitalization for detail on the merger with GGI.
+Refer to Note 9 - Reverse recapitalization for detail on the 2022 Omnibus Incentive Plan and marketing service agreement.